Annual Practising Certificates (APC)

 For new graduates from a New Zealand accredited programme, you're “deemed” to be competent if applying for your first APC within a year of graduation.

-An APC is valid for a maximum of twelve-months between 1 April to 31 March of the following year.
+The practising year runs from 1 April to 31 March of the following year.
 An APC may be issued for a part of the relevant twelve-month period.
+APCs must be renewed before 1 April each year.
+If you haven’t renewed your APC by 1 April, you must cease practise until you have a current APC.

 Demographic data